Vicken-Ghoubiguian/UniversalWeatherPowershell/README.md

 This project is structured in several elements:

-- The main module [UniversalWeatherPowershell.psm1](https://github.com/Vicken-Ghoubiguian/UniversalWeatherPowershell/blob/master/UniversalWeatherPowershell.psm1) qui contient la classe Universal Weather Powershell permettant d'initialiser, de manipuler et de gérer la météo dans une ville donnée;
+- The main module [UniversalWeatherPowershell.psm1](https://github.com/Vicken-Ghoubiguian/UniversalWeatherPowershell/blob/master/UniversalWeatherPowershell.psm1) which contains the Universal Weather Powershell class allowing to initialize, manipulate and manage the weather in a given city;
 - The [usedModules](https://github.com/Vicken-Ghoubiguian/UniversalWeatherPowershell/tree/master/usedModules) directory containing all the classes used in the main class and allowing to initialize, manipulate and manage a particular characteristic (temperature, atmospheric pressure ...) in one module each;
 - The [samples](https://github.com/Vicken-Ghoubiguian/UniversalWeatherPowershell/tree/master/samples/integratedSamples) directory which contains examples of uses this module and package;